youhengzhou/sample-jsoneng-tutorial/README.md

 Hello, this is a sample tutorial project for my Jsoneng JSON based database.

+Please refer to: https://github.com/youhengzhou/jsoneng-js for the NPM package

+Please refer to: https://www.npmjs.com/package/jsoneng for the NPM package

 In this tutorial project, the jsoneng database interfaces with express and receives information from a user's POST request and creates a new database entry based on the user's data.

 ![image](https://user-images.githubusercontent.com/60205850/206361952-f1cdd130-739e-4719-a44f-64fa06049c2e.png)